Does Zendesk use OpenAI? The full 2026 story

 What's the bottom line?

-A plug-and-play AI layer like eesel AI offers a much better alternative.
-It connects with Zendesk in minutes, pulls in all of your scattered company knowledge, and gives you the power to automate support on your own terms.
+A plug-and-play AI layer like eesel AI is a great way to enhance your Zendesk experience.
+It pulls in all of your scattered company knowledge and gives you the power to automate support on your own terms.

 Start your eesel AI setup for free and see how it performs on your real ticket data in minutes.